-The MySQL Enterprise Backup product is packaged as either an archive file (tgz, archived with tar and compressed with gzip), or as a platform-specific installer that is more automated and convenient than with the former InnoDB Hot Backup product.
+The MySQL Enterprise Backup product is packaged as either an archive file (.tgz, archived with tar and compressed with gzip) or as a platform-specific installer.

 Installing on Unix and Linux Systems

 For all Linux and Unix systems, the product is available as a .tgz file.
 Unpack this file as follows: